 Your baby is getting bigger and kicking away!
-Learn what’s in store as your second trimester draws to a close.
+Learn what’s in store week by week as your second trimester draws to a close.

 As you enter the final weeks of your second trimester, it’s time to think ahead.
 Do your nesting now, while you’re still small and limber enough.
 Design and outfit the nursery, shop for baby clothes and gear, and line up help for your baby’s first few months.
 You’ll need it!

 Here’s a look at what’s happening with your baby – and your body – this month.

 By this point in your pregnancy, you’ve gained between 16 and 22 pounds.
 Your baby is big enough that you should regularly feel her wriggling around in your uterus.
 She may move in response to music or the sound of your voice.
 You might even feel the light pulses of her hiccups!